UCSF-CBI/cbioportal_docs/docs/FAQ.md

 * For OncoKB, exact levels of clinical actionability are displayed in cBioPortal, as defined by [the OncoKB paper](http://ascopubs.org/doi/full/10.1200/PO.17.00011).

-* In the OncoPrint view, mutations labeled as either putative driver or unknown significance is derived from OncoKB or Cancer Hotspots.
+* In the OncoPrint view, mutations labeled as either putative driver or unknown significance are derived from OncoKB or Cancer Hotspots.

 * Additionally, for those variants that are reported, we will be including the manually-assigned pathogenicity annotations from the report in an upcoming release.
 These will be viewable in both OncoPrint and the Mutations table.